PreciselyData/cloudnative-geocoding/kubernetes/README.md

    ```

 ## Deploy the Geocoding application
-Spectrum Global Geocoding requires the reference data to be available on the file system of the pod running the geocoding service.
+Spectrum Operational Addressing SDK requires the reference data to be available on the file system of the pod running the geocoding service.
 Due to the size of the reference data, the data is managed outside of the docker image and configured during deployment.
 Two options for configuring the reference data are provided:

 - Option A: The reference data is initialized on an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir)
 - Option B: The reference data is initialized on a [persistent volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs)

 #### Option A: Reference data is initialized on an emptyDir volume
 This is the simplest approach to deploy the Geocoding application.
-During startup, a geocoding pod copies the data from Cloud Storage (S3 or GS) to an emptyDir volume that's mounted to a local directory.
+During startup, a geocoding pod copies the data from Cloud Storage (S3 or GS or AFS) to an emptyDir volume that's mounted to a local directory.

 **Note**: Each new geocoding pod copies the data from the storage bucket to the local directory.
 This increases the pod startup time, so this approach may not be appropriate for production usage where faster startup time is required.